Business routes of Interstate 25: Colorado

 All Interstate business routes in Colorado are maintained by the Colorado Department of Transportation (CDOT).
-Within Colorado, all highways maintained by the state are classified as state highways, including Interstates and U.S. Highways which hold the same numerical designations as their nationally established routes.
+Within Colorado, all highways maintained by the state are classified as state highways, including Interstates and US Highways which hold the same numerical designations as their nationally established routes.
 The numerical values of all state highway names are followed by an alphabetic suffix, although this convention is used by the department internally and not reflected in route signage.
-Hence, the mainline of I-25 throughout the length of the state is classified as State Highway 25A while its two business routes in Aguilar and Walsenburg are internally named State Highway 25B and State Highway 25C, respectively.
+Hence, the mainline of I-25 throughout the length of the state is classified as State Highway 25A (SH 25A) while its two business routes in Aguilar and Walsenburg are internally named SH 25B and SH 25C, respectively.
 US 85 and US 87 are hidden routes not recognized nor signed by CDOT in southern Colorado.
 They are, however, established AASHTO routes maintaining continuity with signed portions in other states along their routes.
 In southern Colorado, the routes primarily follow I-25, including at Aguilar, but with deviations, such as along the Walsenburg business route.
 In addition to these, US 160 joins I-25 at Walsenburg and follows concurrently with the Interstate to Trinidad, including the portion bypassing Aguilar.
 Thus, in Walsenburg, US 160 crosses the business route in the town center and again at the business route's southern terminus.

 Trinidad

-State Highway 25A (SH 25A) was a business route of I-25 that connected Trinidad in Las Animas County to the Interstate.
+Interstate 25 Business (I-25 Bus.), inventoried as State Highway 25A (SH 25A), was a business route of I-25 that connected Trinidad in Las Animas County to the Interstate.
 The 0.5 mi route began as Animas Street, coming from University Street at a diamond interchange at exit 13 on I-25.
 The route was concurrent with US 160 along Main Street.
 The route turned southwest on Main Street and terminated at I-25.
-In 2009, a reconstruction project involved a replacement of the northbound viaduct crossing the Purgatoire River and more reconstruction in 2011, adding a new diamond interchange at Main Street and I-25 and replacing the antiquated ramps at Animas Street and University Street, which ultimately eliminated the route.
+In 2009, a reconstruction project involved a replacement of the northbound viaduct crossing the Purgatoire River and more reconstruction in 2011, adding a new diamond interchange at Main Street and I-25 and replacing the antiquated ramps at Animas and University streets, which ultimately eliminated the route.